 Put your senses to sleep

 I.e. bring noise-cancelling headphones these are great but these are the ones I’ve got, they are amazing!
 You can also get some earplugs and an eye mask.
 If you don’t have one, just put a scarf over your eyes or pull down your hoodie.

-Minimise your battery usage / buy a portable battery
+Minimise your battery usage / buy a power bank

 An obvious one, but this is something people forget sometimes.
 Turn off your wifi and bluetooth and close down applications that may be running in the background to save the battery of your devices.
 Turning down the brightness of the screen and keyboard also helps a lot.

 If you don’t yet have a portable battery for your phone, I’d highly recommend it for long-haul flights, and trips in general.
 This last link is the one I use, it can charge my iPhone about 6 times and shows how much % is left, I’m totally in love with it!

 Take your phone and laptop chargers with you

 You may want to send your chargers in the big suitcase to lift the weight from your shoulders, but chargers are important to take with you on the plane for several reasons: